How to Write Helpful Release Notes (+5 Examples)

 1. Distribute across multiple channels

-To maximize user awareness of your product’s changes, distribute your release notes on your social media accounts, your website, through email, across your communities, inside your app — anywhere users might look for quick updates about your product.
+To maximize user awareness of your product’s changes, distribute your release notes on your social media accounts, your website, through new feature launch emails, across your communities, inside your app — anywhere users might look for quick updates about your product.

 Above: Example of Ahrefs driving awareness to its new product updates by using a banner across the top of its application.